 The District continues to grow its Pollution Prevention Program and to expand partnerships with neighboring agencies, environmental groups, and other stakeholders to educate industries, commercial businesses and residents about their role in protecting the San Francisco Bay.
 Key efforts included addressing the Fats, Oils, and Grease (FOG) program, mercury, copper, PCBs, green chemistry and pharmaceuticals.
-The many highlights for FY14 include:
+The many highlights for fiscal year 2015 include:

-- Continued development of the "A Clean Bay Begins with You" customer outreach campaign including an outdoor advertising campaign developed to link household activities with the health of the San Francisco Bay; - Expansion of the pharmaceuticals disposal campaign to promote safe disposal of unwanted medicines to address these substances' impact on water quality.
+• Continuation of the pharmaceuticals disposal program to promote safe disposal of unwanted medicines to address these substances' impact on water quality.